tidyverse/tidyverse.org/content/blog/gargle-1-2-0/index.md

 author: Jenny Bryan
 description: >
     gargle has seen a lot of development over the past two years and five
-    releases: cache relocaftion, credential rolling, a new auth method, an improved user interface, better verbosity control, and retries.
+    releases: cache relocation, credential rolling, a new auth method, an improved user interface, better verbosity control, and retries.

 photo: